Feel Better as Yourself

 “The curious paradox is that when I accept myself just as I am, then I can change.” – Carl Rogers

 Sessions begin with finding a position that is comfortable for the client (usually lying down).
-Then, through gentle touch and subtle movement the practitioner provides non-intrusive feedback to help client become more aware of how they are being themselves.
-As the session progresses, changes emerge from within the client’s nervous system: unnecessary tension is released, breathing becomes easier and, the client’s overall state becomes more balanced.
-Clients often describe this state as grounded, present, quiet, at ease, state of agreement with oneself.
+Through gentle touch and subtle movement, the practitioner provides non-intrusive feedback to help increase awareness.
+As awareness increases, changes naturally emerge from within the client’s nervous system: unnecessary tension is released, breathing becomes easier, and the client’s overall state becomes more balanced.
+Clients often describe this state as grounded, present, quiet, at ease, and in agreement with oneself.

-The non-corrective nature of this work makes it a great way to support both therapists and their clients.
+Unforced, naturally corrective nature of this work makes it a great way to support both therapists and their clients.

-Person Centered Therapy
+Person Centered Therapy developed by Carl Rorgers

-Paradoxical Theory Of Change
+Paradoxical Theory Of Change by Arnold Beisser